vibhorbansal98/vibhorbansal98/README.md

 ## 🚀 About Me

 Results-driven Data Engineer with 5+ years of experience designing and optimizing end-to-end data pipelines in **Azure** and **AWS**.
-Skilled in ETL/ELT, data modeling, CDC/SCD, and orchestration using **Airflow**.
+Skilled in ETL, ELT, data modeling, CDC, SCD, and orchestration using **Airflow**.
 Proven track record of building scalable, cost-efficient, and secure data workflows, integrating batch and streaming sources like **Kafka** and relational databases into **Snowflake** and **Delta Lake** for analytics.

 - 🔭 Currently working at **Wpp Media** as a Data Engineer
 - 🌱 Upskilling in data engineering & software development